 “Adam?
 Hi!
-I thought that was you.”
-She said, pretending to be happy to see him as they hugged.
+I thought that was you,” She said, pretending to be happy to see him as they hugged.
 That second felt like an eternity.
-The familiarity of his body after all this time.
+The familiarity of his body after all that time.
 Her hands were around his shoulders for mere seconds, but it brought back a wave of memories.
-Her mind flashed images of him of top of her.
+Her mind flashed images of him on top of her.
 She could feel her face getting warm.

 “Hey.
 What are you doing out here?
 This isn’t your scene, is it?”
 He laughed easily and genuinely looked happy to see her.

 She smiled.
 He used to know me so well, she thought.
 “I think it has been for a few years now.
 The cafes started to get old.”
 She looked around the crowd and saw a punk rocker with green hair.
 She smiled.
 “These guys are way more interesting.”
 There was a pause.
 “What about you?
 I heard you got married!
 David showed me a few pictures; it looked lovely.”
 Elle gave him a fake smile.
 She had only seen one picture.
 It had been a picture of both Adam and David from that night.
 This was harder than she thought.

 “Yeah, thank you.
 I know, it’s all going by so fast.”

 “I know,” she agreed.
 “Hey, so what are you guys doing out here on a Thursday night of all nights?”
 She pretended she hadn’t checked her phone five seconds before coming over to their table.
 She took another swig of her drink, bracing herself to hear it out loud, coming from his lips.
 The same lips she has kissed over and over again.

 “Anne and I moved back to the area a couple of weeks ago.
 It was time to come back,” he said seriously.
 He looked around the bar, and in a lighter tone, said “It’s good to be back.
 And who knows, you and I might even be able to get the old gang back together again.”

 Shit.
 There is no way he could have possibly meant that.